 Like any emerging area of practice in the psychological therapies, the development of counselling and psychotherapy provision online require clear, research-based evidence regarding its effectiveness and good practice to ensure that clients are protected.
 In recent years there has been mounting evidence for the efficacy of online counselling.

-Alongside online counselling I have also introduced telephonic counselling which is mainly used for short-term and solution focused counselling.
-Over the last two years I have received more and more referrals from Employee Assistance Programmes (EAP) asking to provide telephonic counselling, again this is on the rise.
-I have provided counselling services to professionals in high-stress work environments from around the world, and work-related problems may impact their job performance, health, mental and emotional well-being.
+Before moving to the Middle East I was providing online counselling for many years and then I also introduced telephonic counselling which is mainly used for short-term and solution focused counselling.
+I also use to provide counselling services to professionals in high-stress work environments from around the world, as work-related problems can impact their job performance, health, mental and emotional well-being.

-What kind of issues can be addressed via online counselling?
+What kind of issues can be addressed working online?

-Most personal issues can be addressed via online therapy, many will find it is equally as effective as in-person therapy.
-Using tele-psychotherapy and online therapy over the years I have helped hundreds of clients with problems that include, but are not limited to the following:
+Most personal issues can be addressed via online coaching, many will find it is equally as effective as in-person therapy.

 - Self-confidence issues